zz-systems/cacophony/readme.md

 If you develop with Unity, please take a look at [LibSolowej.Unity](https://github.com/zz-systems/LibSolowej.Unity) as it is basically an efficient .NET wrapper around libsolowej.

+Please keep in mind, that this release is a **Preview/Alpha Release** and feel free to report issues and bugs to the [Issue tracker on GitHub](https://github.com/zz-systems/solowej/issues)

 ## Features

 * Config driven (*.json file)